 I replied that I’d love to see it because it’s only about 10 minutes from where I live.
 He wrote back to say that he wouldn’t be able to show it to me because he was already in the UK but wanted to be completely transparent about the process.

-He was going to rent his place using FLIPKEY, which is a short-term rental service similar to Airbnb.
+He was going to rent his place using an app called FLIPKEY, which is a short-term rental service similar to Airbnb.
 They’re owned by TripAdvisor, which is a company I recommend and are known for doing short-term vacation rentals.
 He said they were getting into long-term rentals as well.
 Then he sent me detailed instructions on how to complete the transaction and even attached a copy of his passport.